-The Poisson distribution (probability distribution often used in estimating the number of occurrences of rare events) is used for generating the loss frequency distribution.
+The Poisson distribution is used for generating the loss frequency distribution.
 To estimate the Poisson distribution, it is necessary to estimate the average number of annual losses, but in this model, we do not simply take the annual average of all cases of losses for the entire period (several fiscal years) but instead, estimate the annual average number of loss cases for each fiscal year individually.
 Through this approach, we are able to take account of the deviations in the historical incidence of losses for different periods and are able to estimate loss cases that may occur in the future more appropriately.

-(C) Risk Capital Conversion Factor y
+(C) Risk Capital Conversion Factor γ